fermyon/developer/content/spin/v2/see-what-people-have-built-with-spin.md

 - [Accessing external APIs](https://www.fermyon.com/blog/spin-rest-apis)

-## SQLiteite Storage Using Javascript
+## SQLite Storage Using Javascript

 Check out our [NoOps and Serverless Are the Perfect Pair](https://www.fermyon.com/blog/noops-and-serverless-are-the-perfect-pair) blog article that provides an SQLite database example (using Javascript).